AustroMelee/Austros-ATLA-World/docs/styling.md

 - See section 7 for badge styling and placement details.

 These conventions ensure cards are visually clean, accessible, and maintain a clear information hierarchy, regardless of content or background image.

+### 9. Expanded Card Header: Specificity War & Inline Style Solution (2024-07)

+- **Problem:** The Tailwind Typography plugin (`prose`) applies high-specificity styles to all content within its scope, which can override even strong Tailwind utility classes (e.g., `text-3xl`).
+This caused the expanded card header (name and category) to render at the wrong size, regardless of utility class usage.
+- **Failed Fixes:** Attempts to use `not-prose` wrappers, extra utility classes, or increased selector specificity failed due to the plugin's CSS strength.
+- **Definitive Solution:** The name (`<h3>`) and category (`<p>`) in the expanded card view are rendered above the markdown and use inline `style` attributes for font size and line height.
+This guarantees correct appearance regardless of global or prose styles.
+- **When to Use:** Only use inline styles for font size/line height as a last resort, when all other approaches (utility classes, not-prose, etc.) fail due to plugin or global CSS specificity.
+Document the rationale in the component and reference this section.
+- **Reference:** See `ItemCard.tsx` (July 2024) for implementation and rationale.

+This ensures the expanded card header is always visually prominent, accessible, and immune to future CSS/plugin changes.